Urgent help

 Whatever you're going through, you can contact the Samaritans for support.
 N.B.
 This is a listening service and does not offer advice or intervention.

-Offers confidential advice and support for young people struggling with suicidal thoughts, as well as family and friends; and information about how to make a safety plan.
+Offers confidential advice and support if you're struggling with suicidal thoughts, and information about how to make a safety plan.

-Its helpline service - HOPELINE247 - is available to anybody under the age of 35 experiencing suicidal thoughts, or anybody concerned that a young person could be thinking of suicide.
+Its helpline service - HOPELINE247 - is available to anybody under the age of 35 experiencing suicidal thoughts, or for anyone concerned that a young person could be thinking about suicide.

 There is a chat service available on the website.